gitcoinco/governance/README.md

 The GTC token distribution event will be front lined by the Quadratic Lands experience.
 The [Quadratic Lands](https://gitcoin.co/quadraticlands) is an portal to decentralized GTC Token governance where the Gitcoin community can interact with the governance system.

+## Contract Deployment & Admin Guides:

+Here you can find a guide on [how to deploy the Gitcoin governance contracts with Brownie](docs/DEPLOYMENT-GUIDE.md).
+Other guides can be found directly [in the /docs](/docs/README.md) directory.

 # Primary Contracts

 1) GTC.sol - ERC20 contract for the GTC Token forked from [Uni.sol](https://github.com/Uniswap/governance/blob/master/contracts/Uni.sol)